FredCarvalhoOliveira/obsidian-tools/README.md

 ### How to use

-1. Place the `find_links.py` script anywhere on your system.
+1. Clone the repo
-2. Open a terminal.
-3. Run the script with the path to your Obsidian vault as an argument:
     ```bash
+    git clone git@github.com:FredCarvalhoOliveira/obsidian-tools.git
+    ```
+2. Run the script with the path to your Obsidian vault as an argument:
+    ```bash
     python find_links.py /path/to/your/vault
     ```
-4. The script will show you potential links one by one and ask for your confirmation before making any changes.
+3. The script will show you potential links one by one and ask for your confirmation before making any changes.